 - 4.9% effective interest the Exploration Right for Block 11B/12B offshore the Republic of South Africa ("Block 11B/12B").
 The Company owns 49% of the shares of Main Street 1549 Proprietary Limited ("Main Street 1549"), which holds a 10% participating interest in Block 11B/12B.
 The investment in Main Street 1549 is treated as an equity investment.
 The joint venture partnership for Block 11B/12B spudded the Brulpadda-1AX well in December 2018 and competed the well in February 2019. - 2.
-90% participating interest in the Exploration Right for Block 2B offshore the Republic of South Africa ("Block 2B"). - 3.
-10% effective interest in Petroleum Exploration Licence 37 offshore the Republic of Namibia ("PEL 37").
+90% participating interest in the Exploration Right for Block 2B offshore the Republic of South Africa ("Block 2B").
+On February 24, 2020, the Company executed two farmout agreements whereby the Company will transfer operatorship and an aggregate 62.5% participating interest in Block 2B.
+The Company will retain a 27.5% participating interest in Block 2B.
+Closing of the two farmout agreements is subject to standard conditions for this type of transaction, including approval of the South African government.

+3. 10% effective interest in Petroleum Exploration Licence 37 offshore the Republic of Namibia ("PEL 37").
 The Company owns 33.3% of the shares of Pancontinental Namibia Pty Ltd. ("Pancontinental Namibia"), which holds a 30% participating interest in PEL 37.
 The investment in Pancontinental Namibia is treated as an equity investment.
 The joint venture partnership for PEL 37 drilled the Cormorant-1 well in 2018.